ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 ### New features

 #### Semantic API
-- Added a new API: `annotAttachments()` to get the annotation attachments and their constant values from the annotatable symbols
+- Added a new `annotAttachments()` API to get the annotation attachments and their constant values from the annotatable symbols
 - Introduced a new symbol: `ClientDeclSymbol` to represent semantic information of client-declaration statement

 ### Improvements